Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 East Carolina Stats and Trends

-- In East Carolina's 12 games this year, it has seven wins against the spread.

-- The Pirates have an against the spread record of 5-2 in their seven games as an underdog of 3 points or more this year.
+- The Pirates have been underdogs by 3 points or more seven times this year and are 5-2 ATS in those matchups.

-- East Carolina's games this season have gone over the point total four times in 12 opportunities (33.3%).
+- East Carolina's games this season have hit the over on four of 12 set point totals (33.3%).

 - When East Carolina puts up more than 22.2 points, it is 6-2 against the spread and 7-1 overall.

-- When East Carolina churns out more than 343.8 yards, the team is 7-3 against the spread and 7-3 overall.
+- In games that East Carolina piles up over 343.8 yards, the team is 7-3 against the spread and 7-3 overall.

 - The Pirates have turned the ball over 22 times this season, five more turnovers than the Eagles have forced (17).